 - A42.
 The auditor need not design specific procedures to support the evaluation of the two-way communication between the auditor and those charged with governance; rather, that evaluation may be based on observations resulting from audit procedures performed for other purposes.
 Such observations may include: - The appropriateness and timeliness of actions taken by those charged with governance in response to matters raised by the auditor.
 Where significant matters raised in previous communications have not been dealt with effectively, it may be appropriate for the auditor to inquire as to why appropriate action has not been taken, and to consider raising the point again.
 This avoids the risk of giving an impression that the auditor is satisfied that the matter has been adequately addressed or is no longer significant. - The apparent openness of those charged with governance in their communications with the auditor. - The willingness and capacity of those charged with governance to meet with the auditor without management present. - The apparent ability of those charged with governance to fully comprehend matters raised by the auditor, for example, the extent to which those charged with governance probe issues, and question recommendations made to them. - Difficulty in establishing with those charged with governance a mutual understanding of the form, timing and expected general content of communications. - Where all or some of those charged with governance are involved in managing the entity, their apparent awareness of how matters discussed with the auditor affect their broader governance responsibilities, as well as their management responsibilities. - Whether the two-way communication between the auditor and those charged with governance meets applicable legal and regulatory requirements. - A43.
 As noted in paragraph 4, effective two-way communication assists both the auditor and those charged with governance.
-Further, SSA 315 identifies participation by those charged with governance, including their interaction with internal audit, if any, and external auditors, as an element of the entity's control environment.
-10 Inadequate two-way communication may indicate an unsatisfactory control environment and influence the auditor's assessment of the risks of material misstatements.
+Further, SSA 315 (Revised) identifies participation by those charged with governance, including their interaction with the internal audit function, if any, and external auditors, as an element of the entity's control environment11.
+Inadequate two-way communication may indicate an unsatisfactory control environment and influence the auditor's assessment of the risks of material misstatements.
 There is also a risk that the auditor may not have obtained sufficient appropriate audit evidence to form an opinion on the financial statements. - A44.
-If the two-way communication between the auditor and those charged with governance is not adequate and the situation cannot be resolved, the auditor may take such actions as: - Modifying the auditor's opinion on the basis of a scope limitation. - Obtaining legal advice about the consequences of different courses of action. - Communicating with third parties (for example, a regulator), or a higher authority in the governance structure that is outside the entity, such as the owners of a business (for example, shareholders in a general meeting), or the responsible government minister or parliament in the public sector.
+If the two-way communication between the auditor and those charged with governance is not adequate and the situation cannot be resolved, the auditor may take such actions as: - Modifying the auditor's opinion on the basis of a scope limitation. - Obtaining legal advice about the consequences of different courses of action.

-10 SSA 315, paragraph A70.
+11 SSA 315 (Revised), paragraph A77.